polaris-gslb/polaris-gslb/README.md

     * TCP
     * HTTP
 * Up to 32 addresses returned in a response
-* Different ways to handle all-pool-members-DOWN situation(fallback):
+* Different ways to handle the "all-pool-members-down" situation(fallback):
-    * refuse queries
     * return any configured end-points(ignore the health status)
+    * refuse query

 See the [WIKI](https://github.com/polaris-gslb/polaris-core/wiki) for installation, configuration and other information.

 ![](https://github.com/polaris-gslb/polaris-core/wiki/overview.jpg)